Software requirements for Microsoft Dynamics 365 Server

 With the exception of the Microsoft Dynamics 365 Help Server and Microsoft Dynamics 365 Reporting Extensions roles, you can install any Microsoft Dynamics 365 Server server role on a Server Core installation of Windows Server.
 Server Core is a minimal server installation option for the Windows Server family of operating systems.
 Server Core provides a low-maintenance server environment with limited functionality.
 For more information about Server Core as implemented on Windows Server 2012, see Server Core for Windows Server 2012

 To install Microsoft Dynamics 365 Server on a Server Core Windows Server, you must run Setup in silent mode from the command line.
-More information: Use the command prompt to install Microsoft Dynamics Server 365
+More information: Use the command prompt to install Microsoft Dynamics CRM Server

 The Help Server role cannot be installed on a Windows Server running as Server Core.